 Take in the View at Misquamicut State Beach

-This list had to include at least one beach because Providence is a coastal location in Rhode Island!
+This list had to include at least one beach because Providence is close to the coast!
 The best spot to head to the water is at Misquamicut State Beach.
 This beach is only partly free; it depends on the time of year that you go, so keep that in mind.
 Usually, parking and entrance can be free in the off-season.

 This beach is one of the most popular beaches in Rhode Island.
-It’s located a little bit closer to Westerly but is still in the Providence area.
+It’s technically located in Westerly but is still in the Providence metropolitan area.
 Relax on the sand, walk along the seashore, and just take in the view while visiting there.

 Walk Benefit Street